UPDATE: Guinean Legal System and Research

 Members of the Supreme Court enjoy the security of tenure in office meaning that they cannot be removed at will.
 They can only be prosecuted before the civil, criminal and commercial Chambers of the same court following an authorization and upon the instructions of the General Assembly.

-At the structural level, the Supreme Court is composed of two Chambers, namely:
+The Supreme Court is composed of two Chambers, namely:

 This Chamber is composed of one President who is in fact the First President of the Supreme Court, at least four Councillors, the Solicitor General and his Deputies.
 It gives rulings on, among others, the constitutionality of law and international accords, matters relating to Presidential and legislative elections including the question of their regularities, executive excesses, conflicts of jurisdiction between the Executive and the Legislative powers.

-Civil, Penal, Commercial and Social Chamber
+Civil, Penal, Commercial, and Social Chamber:

 This Chamber is composed as the same manner as the Constitutional Chamber except that its President is not the First President of the Supreme Court.
 It gives rulings on appeals for annulment launched against the decisions of other courts pronounced in last resort in civil, penal, commercial and social matters, the transfers of matters from one court to another, the prosecution of a judge, (prise à partie), and conflicts of jurisdiction between different courts.